-Hello friends.
-Christmas day is not to far away and today I have a sweet Chocolate Rudolph Cake recipe to share from Stork.
+Christmas day is not too far away and today I also have a sweet Chocolate Rudolph Cake recipe to share from Stork.

 Chocolate Rudolph Cake: A Fun Cake For Christmas Day:

 225g caster sugar

 225g self-raising flour, sieved